-Head coach Mike Tomlin didn’t invoke is “We don’t add style” points dictum in his press conference following the Steelers 20-15 win over the Detroit Lions.
+Head coach Mike Tomlin didn’t invoke his “We don’t add style” points dictum following the 2017 Steelers 20-15 win over the Detroit Lions.

 Tomlin’s “We don’t add style points” is simply another variation of Bill Cowher’s “It wasn’t pretty, but we found a way to win.”
 It’s a reminder to his team, to the press and to the fans that all wins in the NFL are created equally.

-The reminder is often necessary, given the number of fans who’re really to summarily fire Tomlin and/or Kevin Colbert after anything less than a double digit win.
+The reminder is often necessary, given the number of fans who’re ready to summarily fire Tomlin and/or Kevin Colbert after anything less than a double digit win.

-But perhaps its fitting that Mike Tomlin didn’t use his “Style” points reminder, because given the pat the Steelers used to secure victory, perhaps a few style points are in order.
+But perhaps its fitting that Mike Tomlin didn’t use his “Style” points reminder, because given the path the Steelers used to secure victory, perhaps a few style points are in order.

 Typical Trap Game for Tomlin’s Steelers